GC-DRI/r_analysis_dri_2022/model_selection.md

     ## Residual standard error: 5.701 on 144 degrees of freedom
     ## Multiple R-squared:  0.648,  Adjusted R-squared:  0.6358
     ## F-statistic: 53.02 on 5 and 144 DF,  p-value: < 2.2e-16

+From the result, we see the interaction term `Decor:Service` (p = 0.4549) is not significant.
+We can reach the conclusion that there is no interaction effect of `Decor` and `Service` on `Price`.

 ## Reference